ucli-tools/tfgrid-k3s/README.md

 # Check connectivity to all nodes (uses configured network)
 make ping

+# Check SSH readiness of all cluster nodes
+make ready

 # Connect to the management node (uses configured network)
 make connect